Think Like A Vulcan Or Pounce Like A Klingon, But Don't Be A Ferengi

 Getting In Touch With Your Inner Vulcan

 The first time I saw Mr. Spock with his pointy ears, his emotionless voice, and his determination to see the rational approach in any situation, I knew where I fit in the scheme.
 Accepting my predominantly Vulcan nature changed everything.
-As a junior tennis player I had been a show-off.
+As a junior tennis player, I had been a show-off.
 I hit every ball as hard as I could and went for ridiculous low percentage shots.
-On my best days I occasionally beat better players, but those wins were more than canceled out by losing a ton of winnable matches.
+On my best days, I occasionally beat better players, but those wins were more than canceled out by losing a ton of winnable matches.
 Vulcans don't operate like that.

-When I came back to tennis in my thirties I had come to terms with my inner Vulcan and understood that my true nature was to be analytical and patient, and above all to avoid unnecessary mistakes.
+When I came back to tennis in my thirties, I had come to terms with my inner Vulcan and understood that my true nature was to be analytical and patient, and above all to avoid unnecessary mistakes.
 Over the rest of my competitive career, roughly thirty years, I probably lost no more than two or three matches that there was any conceivable way I could have won.
-If you were 120% better than me you beat me.
+If you were 120% better than me, you beat me.
 Otherwise I won.

 Does this sound a bit like investing?
 It should.
 There's even a book about it.
 Charles Ellis, the dean of institutional investors, wrote an investing classic called Winning The Loser's Game based on a tennis analogy.
 It derived from a book on club-level tennis by Simon Ramo.
 That's the Ramo of Ramo-Woolridge (later TRW) and Bunker-Ramo - the man who invented the electron microscope and was father of the ICBM.
 He had a famous sense of humor.
 When an early rocket exploded after rising about six inches from the launching pad, he said, "at least it flies, we just need to improve its range."